-Dr. Masua Sagiv is Scholar in Residence of the Shalom Hartman Institute based in the San Francisco Bay Area and the Koret Visiting Assistant Professor of Jewish and Israel Studies at U.C.
+Dr. Masua Sagiv is Scholar in Residence of the Shalom Hartman Institute based in the San Francisco Bay Area and the Koret Visiting Assistant Professor of Jewish and Israel Studies at the Helen Diller Institute, U.C.
 Berkeley.

 Masua’s scholarly work focuses on the development of contemporary Judaism in Israel, as a culture, religion, nationality, and as part of Israel’s identity as a Jewish and democratic state.
 Her research explores the role of law, state actors and civil society organizations in promoting social change across diverse issues: shared society, religion and gender, religion and state, and Jewish peoplehood.

 Prior to moving to the Bay Area, Masua was the Academic Director of the Menomadin Center for Jewish and Democratic Law at Bar-Ilan University.
 There she led research groups on the intersection of gender and religion in Israel and on conceptualizing a law for the Jewish People.
 A scholar and mentor, Masua encouraged research and student activities on Judaism and democracy in Israel, and co-led a leadership program for high-school students, for which she received the Israeli Hope in Academia Prize from former Israeli President Reuven Rivlin.
 In addition, she served as a research fellow at the Kogod Research Center in the Shalom Hartman Institute, and vice editor of the Institute’s Hebrew language long-form Journal, Ofakim.
 She formerly taught at the Schools of Law at Bar-Ilan University and Tel-Aviv University, and was awarded the Gorney Prize for Young Scholar in Public Law.